keycloak/keycloak-quickstarts/user-storage-jpa/README.md

 Enable the Provider for a Realm
 -------------------------------
-Login to the <span>Keycloak</span> Admin Console and got to the User Federation tab.
+Login to the <span>Keycloak</span> Admin Console and go to the User Federation tab.
 You should now see your deployed provider in the add-provider list box.
 Add the provider, save it.
 This will now enable the provider for the 'master' realm.
 Because this provider implements the UserRegistrationProvider interface, any new user you create in the admin console or on the registration pages of <span>Keycloak</span>, will be created in the custom store used by the provider.
 If you go to the Users tab in the Admin Console and create a new user, you'll be able to see the provider in action.